 How to Identify an Alcoholic

-Risky drinking and alcohol abuse are not synonymous with alcohol addiction; however, they may lead to an AUD.
-2 Here, we’ll define alcohol abuse, provide red flags for problem drinking, list the criteria for an alcohol use disorder, and discuss the concept of the high-functioning alcoholic.
-Armed with this information, you may be able to identify a problem in yourself or a loved one and seek help for alcohol addiction.
+Risky drinking and are not synonymous with alcohol addiction; however, they may lead to an AUD.2 Here, we’ll define alcohol abuse, provide information on identifying problematic alcohol use, list the criteria for an alcohol use disorder, and share how to seek help for alcohol addiction.

 How Much Alcohol Is Too Much?

-Knowing what constitutes excessive alcohol consumption can help you determine if your or someone else’s drinking is moving into dangerous territory.
+Knowing what constitutes excessive alcohol consumption can help you determine if your or someone else’s drinking is moving into concerning territory.

 What Is Excessive Drinking?